vitessio/website/content/en/docs/faq/getting-started/topology/_index.md

 * It is used to store configuration data about the Vitess cluster.
 It stores small data structures (a few hundred bytes) per object.
 	* E.g. information about the Keyspaces, the Shards, the Tablets, the Replication Graph, and the Serving Graph.
 * It supports a watch interface that signals a client when changes occur on an object.
 This is used, for instance, to know when the keyspace topology changes (e.g. for resharding).
-* It supports master election.
+* It supports primary election.
 * It supports quorum reads and writes.

 ## What Topology servers can I use with Vitess?